How to Elope: A Step-by-Step Guide

 It can be even more difficult and confusing to obtain your marriage license in a foreign country.
 For destination weddings in another country, it can be easier to get officially married and obtain your license at city hall in your own city and state, then hold a symbolic ceremony at your chosen wedding destination.

 After you and your lover have said “I do” and signed your marriage certificate, you are required to send the certificate to the courthouse in the city you were married in.
 You can do this in person or mail it in.
 Sometimes, your officiant will send it for you.
 Other times it is the couple’s responsibility, so be sure to have that conversation.
 Once the courthouse receives your certificate, they will issue you an official marriage license sent to you in the mail.
 Be aware that it can take up to eight weeks to get your license, which can be too long in some situations where you need to provide legal documentation of marriage.
 If you need documentation sooner, go to the courthouse and ask to exchange your certificate for a marriage license in person.

 Step 6: Think About Attire

-For this step, think both about how your attire fits with the location as well as transporting attire to the location.
-If you are getting married in an outdoor location that requires hiking or walking, will you wear your wedding dress or pack it in?
+Another step in planning an elopement is choosing attire.
+For this step, think about how your attire fits with the location as well as transporting attire to the location.
+If you are getting married in an outdoor location that requires hiking or walking, will you wear your elopement dress or pack it in?
 What time of year are you getting married?
 Will you need to have plans to be protected from the elements?